aricanoMX/aricanomx/README.md

 ⚡ Frontend Developer ⚡
 <!-- ### 👩‍💻 I'm working on -->
-- Frontend Developer specialized in React.js. 🖥
+- Frontend Developer specialized in React.js. 🖥 🇲🇽 r👨🏻‍🎓👨🏻‍💻
+- With an amazing wish for learning continuously. 📚📖📰
 - I handle technologies like Javascript, React, Redux, Node.js and I am currently learning Mongo.

 ---